 Herbie Mandel Biography

 Herbert Solomon Mandel was born on August 2, 1918 in Brooklyn, the tenth of fourteen children born to Russian immigrants.
 He began his career in June 1936 as the bass singer in a teenage barbershop quartet.
 On April 25, 1941, he began a solo career with a recording of his first single.
 It was released May 13 and gave Mandel national exposure and recognition.
 Herbie Mandel was also responsible in his day for helping to break the racial barrier in the blues music industry.
-He has continued to record with his very deep bass vocals to this day.
+He recorded with his very deep bass vocals up to his retirement in 2022.
 He landed himself a job as an assistant record producer working with Columbia Records in 1942, working with a variety of blues and R&B acts.
 His older brother Art became an executive at Columbia Records during this period.
 By 1949, Herbie was producing on his own.
 Between late 1956 and early 1957, during a time when Elvis Presley was hugely popular, he and his brother Art convinced Columbia Records executive Mitch Miller that rock and roll was a force to be reckoned with, and that rock and roll artists be accepted and signed to the label.
 A little later on, Art Mandel would sign major rock bands to the Columbia label, most notably the Silver Sharks, the Grenades, and the Grasshoppers.
 While producer Bob Crewe worked with Frank Slay, Herbie Mandel produced solo until January 1959, when Crewe split with Slay and joined in partnership with Mandel.

 In September 1959, when Mandel and Crewe signed the band that soon became known as the Four Seasons to a recording contract, it was arranged that Mandel would be their executive producer, and that Crewe would be their co-producer.
 When not working with the Seasons, Mandel sometimes produced without Crewe’s involvement, and vice-versa.
 When the band adopted “The Four Seasons” as their official name, they became exclusively a rock band upon Mandel’s suggestion.
 Thus, the Four Seasons became the first major rock band to get its start in the 1960s.